Obesity in the United States: Race

 Obesity is distributed unevenly across racial groups in the United States.

 Many racial minority populations disproportionately reside in low-income neighborhoods that can lack resources such as adequate healthcare, safe recreational areas, and grocery stores offering affordable, nutritious food options such as fresh fruits and vegetables.
 Furthermore, minority households can be more prone to obesity because of cultural food preferences and family norms.
 The higher prevalence of obesity among Black women compared to other demographics has been attributed to influence from cultural beauty ideals that tolerate or favor fuller body shapes.

 Hispanics have a high genetic susceptibility to obesity, as their Native American ancestors had adapted to a low-calorie diet, which predisposes Hispanics to obesity in the modern world, where high calorie foods are abundant.

 White Americans

 As of 2018, 41.3% of white American men over the age of 20 are obese, while 39% of white women in this age cohort are obese.
-However, newer data from 2025 suggests that the actual obesify rate for White Americans is around 65%, based on anthropometric measurements alone rather than BMI.
+However, newer data from 2025 suggests that the actual obesity rate for White Americans is around 65%, based on anthropometric measurements alone rather than BMI.
 This newer study did not segregate Hispanics as a race and includes people identifying as both "White" and "Hispanic".